 └── approval-log.yamlStoring compliance artifacts in Git is not just engineering hygiene.
 It is the audit trail.
 Every change to a pattern, policy, or check is tracked with author, timestamp, and review history.
 When an auditor asks who approved this change and when, the answer is in the commit log.
 When a regulation moves and the patterns need to update, the diff shows exactly what shifted and what stayed.

 This is compliance-as-code: the same discipline applied to infrastructure and application code, applied to the framework that governs them.
+The Rego file is the policy.
+The YAML registration is the declaration.
+The CI gate is the inspector.
+None of it requires a meeting.

 Every one of them has been raised before.
 Here is what holds up.